bketelsen/getfleek.dev/src/pages/index.md

 ---
-title: Getting started
+title: What is Fleek?
 pageTitle: Fleek - Own your $HOME.
 description: Fleek is a CLI tool that helps you install the tools you need to be productive quickly.
 ---

-Learn how to use Fleek to quickly install and configure the tools you need to be productive. {% .lead %}
+Fleek is an all-in-one management system for everything you need to be productive on your computer. {% .lead %}

+Keep reading below to learn more about what Fleek is and how it can help you, or use these links to jump to a specific section:

 {% quick-links %}